oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 ## Open Redirection {#open_redirection}

 The following attacks can occur when an authorization server or client has an open redirector.
-An open redirector is an endpoint that forwards a user’s browser to an arbitrary URI obtained from a query parameter.
 Such endpoints are sometimes implemented, for example, to show a message before a user is then redirected to an external website, or to redirect users back to a URL they were intending to visit before being interrupted, e.g., by a login prompt.